asmanarutoz/EZ2get/README.md

 ----

 #### For 1-5, please refer to https://www.easy2getfurniture.com/Freguently-Asked-Questions ep 62-1.html
-~~1) "no interest pay off option" found under the question "What Are My Payment Options?"
+1) ~~"no interest pay off option" found under the question "What Are My Payment Options?"
 There's no interest charged on a lease-purchase option; however, there's a cost of leasing.~~
-~~2) "We are required by law to charge sales tax for all interstate sales we make" under the "Sales Tax" section:
+2) ~~"We are required by law to charge sales tax for all interstate sales we make" under the "Sales Tax" section:
-For purchases made through Progressive Leasing, the store isn't to charge sales tax.~~ ~~3) "90 Day Payment Option*" found on the Progressive Leasing advertisement in the sidebar:
+For purchases made through Progressive Leasing, the store isn't to charge sales tax.~~
+3) ~~"90 Day Payment Option*" found on the Progressive Leasing advertisement in the sidebar:
 We don't offer a 90-day Payment Option in CA.~~
 4) "Financing" link found at the bottom of the page:
 We aren't a financing option.